AIResearch-Group/.github/profile/README.md

-# AIResearch-Group

-**Advancing AI through simple and effective methods.**
+# Advancing AI through simple and effective methods

 AIResearch-Group is an open research group dedicated to developing simple, effective, and broadly applicable artificial intelligence methods.

-We believe that meaningful advances in AI do not always require increasingly complicated architectures or the accumulation of numerous modules and tricks.
-Instead, we aim to identify essential research problems and address them with concise, principled, and effective solutions.
+**We believe that meaningful advances in AI do not always require increasingly complicated architectures or the accumulation of numerous modules and tricks.
+Instead, we aim to identify essential research problems and address them with concise, principled, and effective solutions.**

 Our current research interests include: